greguu/linux_kernel_xtm2_richland/README.md

 # NOR FLASH

-The 16MB of NOR Flash are staticly defined in the vendor kernel
+The 1MB of NOR Flash is staticly defined in the vendor kernel
 ```
 XP4XX-Flash.0: Found 1 x16 devices at 0x0 in 16-bit bank
 Amd/Fujitsu Extended Query Table at 0x0040